-Cape Buffalo Facts and Hunting Tips
+Cape Buffalo Hunting

-Cape Buffalo – Cyncerus Caffer
+Cape Buffalo Hunting

 Regarded as one of the most ill-tempered animals on the face of the earth, these hunts are extremely popular, and the most affordable of the African Big Five Hunting Safaris.
-For that reason, the Cape buffalo is one of the most highly regarded big game animals and a member of the “big five”.
+For that reason, cape buffalo hunting is one of the most highly regarded big game hunts and a renowned member of the “big five”.
 Known as “Black Death” in Africa, it kills over 200 people every year.
 Cape buffalo are notorious as very dangerous animals, with wounded bulls ambushing hunters.